-Figure 2 Apnea-hypopnea index (AHI): mean (or median for leto et al) before and after OMT and percentage of AHI decrease.
+Figure 2 Apnea-hypopnea index (AHI): mean (or median for leto et al39) before and after OMT and percentage of AHI decrease.
 Abbreviations: AHI, apnea-hypopnea index; OMT, orofacial myofunctional therapy.

 All of these reported data concern the effect of therapy measured immediately after the conclusion of OMT.
-Only Diaféria et al followed up their patients for three weeks after the end of the intervention and observed that, among the variables that improved after the OMT, the frequency and intensity of snoring were maintained.
-Another positive contribution of OMT is that it favors adherence to the use of CPAP.
-The educational process and the support received on a weekly basis during the sessions probably favored greater adherence to CPAP when combined with OMT (65%) than treatment with CPAP alone (30%).
-Verma et al reported differences in response to therapy between men and women.
+Only Diaféria et al^{29,40} followed up their patients for three weeks after the end of the intervention and observed that, among treatment with CPAP alone (30%).29 Verma et al53 reported differences in response to therapy between men and women.
 However, the limited number of female participants (n=5) hinders the interpretation.